nabeky/a3_exile_lootbox/readme_en.txt

 This addon has been developed to try to get players to explore to towns and landmarks which oftenly are barren in default Exile game play.
 For looting, this addon will create a lootbox somewhere outside, or indoors of random towns. (apart from Exile loot spawn system.)
 The lootboxes oftenly have some random items, poptabs, trash which would benefit bambie players.
-(There is also a module which will spawn landmines near these lootboxes so be aware!)
+(There is a module which will spawn landmines near these lootboxes.)
-This addon has it's own vehicle spawning system which tries to spawn vehicles in a further natural way. (apart from Exile vehicle spawning system.)
+This addon has an inhouse vehicle spawning system. (apart from Exile vehicle spawning system.)
 There are various additiona functioanlity this addon supports which should provide players with some nice experiences when playing.

 I have tried to do my best in writing the code in an easily understand format but if you need to modify it, please do so.
+There are no mods needed for this addon to work.
-This addon only requires DMS to execute (for it's AI spawning functionality.)
+This addon relies on DMS for it's AI spawning functionality (even if you don't use the DMS mission system.)

 # Changes mainly around the location system
   * Spawns loot boxes in random towns
-    * Lootboxes will spawn either inside or outside houses in towns
+    * Lootbox will randomly spawn either outside or inside houses
     * Loot contents can be configured easily (Such as there are 3 tiers you can set the lootbox size to be depending on size of town.)
-    * Capable of setting wiretrap mines around lootboxes for that extra entertainment
+    * Capable of setting wiretrap mines around loot boxes for that extra entertainment
   * Spawns random vehicles and aircrafts around in/near random towns
-    * Vehicles can be customized to have random damage and item content inside inventory
+    * Vehicles can be customized to have different tiers of damage and items
-    * Vehicles will try its best to spawn near buildings, not out in the open fields
+    * Vehicles will mainly spawn near buildings, not on roads our out in the open
-    * Capable of setting GPS and grenade traps around these vehicles for that extra entertainment
+    * Capable of setting GPR and grenade traps around these vehicles for that extra entertainment
   * Spawns bandit AI in random towns
     * AI will spawn inside buildings and can garrison or wander around town
-    * AI will also patrol near petrol stations, spawned vehicles and along roads
+    * AI will also wander around near petrol stations, spawned vehicles and on roads
-    * Depending on the latitude of location, there is a possibility of a sniper attributed AI spawning
+    * Depending on the latitude of location, there is a possibility of sniper AI spawning
   * Spawns landmines around towns
     * landmines will be placed mainly on roads
-  * Spawns unusual objects, objects with fire effects randomly in towns
+  * Spawns unusual objects, objects with fire effects in random towns
-    * You would be able to provide a bit of a different experience to players
+    * You would be able to provide a bit of a differente experience to players
     * You will be able to spawn trash, broken vehicles around towns
   * Buildings will have a random percentage the doors are open
-    * Ability to erase players footstep marks on the ground
+    * Erases other players footstep marks on the ground
   * Places random campfires around the map
     * This will give a nice feeling to night time as well as provide lucky players with a fire to cook
   * Spawns traveling AI
     * AI will traven from town to town
     * Players will have higher possibility of encountering these traveling AI between locations
-  * Spawns "Iron Miller" AI (does not die)
+  * Spawns a so-called "Iron-Man" AI (does not die)
-    * "Iron Miller" is a man with super health regeneration capability
+    * "Iron Man" is a bandit with super health regeneration capability
-    * "Iron Miller" will not drop any items or provide any respect
+    * "Iron Man" will not drop any items or provide any respect
   * GPS Traps
     * When found by AI, your location will be marked on map
-    * There is a percentage AI will mark your coordinates on map if you start a found vehicle spawned by this addon
+    * There is a certail percentage AI will mark map if you turn on a found vehicle
     * (Above functionality only works for AI spawned by this addon)
   * Grenade Traps
-    * There is a percentage a grenade trap goes off if you start a found vehicle spawned by this addon
+    * There is a certail percentage a grenade trap goes off if you turn on a found vehicle
     * (Above will either be smoke or mini grenades)
   * Town invasion by bandit AI
     * A random town will be invaded by bandit AI
-    * This system will not have any reward boxes
+    * This system will not have any loot rewards

 # Others
-  * This addon will work out of the box (default config requires cup core but can be removed)
+  * This addon will work out of the box
-    * This addon will read needed locational values from the map directly
+    * This addon will read needed values from the map directly
-    * This addon will work on different maps out of the box
+    * This addon will work on different maps without problem
     * (Above is true unless you customize it to have a static location value)
-  * Ammo inside magazines will be randomized
+  * Ammo inside magazines will be random
-    * Any spawned loot item with a magazine type system will have random values
+    * Any spawned loot item with a magazine type system will become random
   * Water source and concrete mixers can be placed (can be configured to be random)
     * Various Exile related objects can be set to spawn randomly
   * Function to add custom location names on the map